TIBCOSoftware/fabrician-elasticsearch-enabler/README.md

 The ElasticSearch Enabler consists of an Enabler Runtime Grid Library and a Distribution Grid Library.
-The Enabler Runtime contains information specific to a Silver Fabric version that is used to integrate the Enabler, and the Distribution contains a binary distribution of MySQL used for the Enabler.
+The Enabler Runtime contains information specific to a Silver Fabric version that is used to integrate the Enabler, and the Distribution contains a binary distribution of ElasticSearch used for the Enabler.
 Installation of the ElasticSearch Enabler involves copying these Grid Libraries to the SF_HOME/webapps/livecluster/deploy/resources/gridlib directory on the Silver Fabric Broker.